argoproj/argo-workflows/docs/running-locally.md

 ## Development Container

 A development container is a running Docker container with a well-defined tool/runtime stack and its prerequisites.
+It should be able to do everything you need to do to develop argo workflows using the development container without installing tools on your local machine.
+It takes quite a long time to build the container.
+It will run k3d inside the container so you'll have a cluster to use to test against.

+You can use the development container in a few different ways:
-[The Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers)  extension lets you use a Docker container as a full-featured development environment.

-System requirements can be found [here](https://code.visualstudio.com/docs/remote/containers#_system-requirements)
+1. [Visual studio code](https://code.visualstudio.com/) with [The Visual Studio Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension lets you use a Docker container as a full-featured development environment.
+Open the clone of argo-workflows folder in VS code and it should offer to use the development container automatically.
+System requirements can be found [here](https://code.visualstudio.com/docs/remote/containers#_system-requirements).
+Visual Studio will allow you to forward ports to allow your external browser to access the running components.
+1. [Dev-container CLI](https://code.visualstudio.com/).
+Install the tool and from the argo-workflow folder do `devcontainer up --workspace-folder .` followed by `devcontainer exec --workspace-folder . /bin/bash` to get a shell where you can start building the code.
+You can use your choice editor outside the docker image to edit code, the changes are mirrored inside the container.
+Due to a limitation in the CLI only port 8080 (the Web UI) will get exposed for you to access if you run this way.
+Other services are usable from the shell inside.

+`Github Codespaces` is known not to work at this time.

 Note:

-* `GOPATH` must be `$HOME/go`.
 * for **Apple Silicon**
     * This platform can spend 3 times the indicated time
     * Configure Docker Desktop to use BuildKit: